tatuylonen/wiktextract/README.md

 # Wiktextract

-This Python package is a Wiktionary dump file parser and multilingual data extractor.
+Python package and script is a tool for extracing data from Wiktionary data dumps.

 ## Overview

-Thois is a Python3 package for extracting information from Wiktionary data dumps.
-It reads the ``enwiktionary-<date>-pages-articles.xml.bz2`` file (or corresponding files from other wiktionaries) and returns Python dictionaries containing most of the information from Wiktionary.
+This is a Python package and tool for extracting information from Wiktionary data dumps.
+It reads the ``enwiktionary-<date>-pages-articles.xml.bz2`` file (or corresponding files from other wiktionaries) and returns Python dictionaries containing most of the information in Wiktionary.

-The library is capable of extracting information for any language.
-However, so far it has mostly been tested with English and Finnish, and to some extent German and Spanish.
-Changes to extract information for any additional languages are likely to be small.
-Basic information extraction most likely works out of the box for any language.

-The library extracts glosses, parts-of-speech, declension/conjugation information when available, translations for all languages when available, pronunciations (including audio file links), qualifiers including usage notes, word forms, links between words including
+This tool extracts glosses, parts-of-speech, declension/conjugation information when available, translations for all languages when available, pronunciations (including audio file links), qualifiers including usage notes, word forms, links between words including